AboutBlue Sea Foundation's vision: A more generous world where charities thrive!

 We’re super passionate about charities and the essential work they do.
 We believe in the power of charities to make the world better - that's why our vision is to see more of them thrive.

-For Blue Sea, a thriving charity has the money needed to accomplish its mission this year and to grow their vision next year.
+A thriving charity has the money needed to accomplish its mission this year and to grow its vision next year.
 A thriving charity is continually building buzz, momentum, and their bottom line - all while making a measurable impact.
-We offer two program streams:

 Partner Grant Program